esrlabs/openbsw/executables/referenceApp/application/doc/index.rst

 Overview
 --------

-This is a demo application that showcases the use of ADC, PWM, UDS, CAN communication and the console command utility.
+This is a demo application that showcases the use of ADC, PWM, UDS, CAN, Ethernet and the console command utility.
 The application demonstrates a set of use cases which the user can try out.

 .. note::
     + *The ADC & PWM demos can only be tested on the S32K148 platform.*
-    + *The UDS & CAN demos can be tested on POSIX as well as S32K148 platforms.*
+    + *The UDS, CAN and Ethernet demos can be tested on POSIX as well as S32K148 platforms.*
+    + *The S32K148-EVB board requires a compatible Automotive Ethernet Adapter add-on board for Ethernet to work.*

 Features
 --------